NVIDIA/ncore/ncore/README.md

 # Public / Private `ncore` APIs

-All packages in the `impl` sub-tree represent _private_ NCORE API implementations, and is not considered stable.
+All packages in the `impl` sub-tree represent _private_ NCore API implementations, and is not considered stable.

-The other packages in this sub-tree represent _public_ targets implementing the main functionality / APIs (mostly stable) that are exposed to other projects working with NCORE data.
+The other packages in this sub-tree represent _public_ targets implementing the main functionality / APIs (mostly stable) that are exposed to other projects working with NCore data.